-Water is key to the survival of any living being on our planet.
-A tree suffering from lack of water is vulnerable to pests and diseases and transplant shock, which may result in the death of the tree or trees.
-Here are some key things to note for the appropriate watering of trees.
+Water is absolutely necessary for the continued existence of any living thing on this planet.
+A tree that is suffering from a lack of water is susceptible to infestation by pests and diseases as well as transplant shock, all of which can lead to the death of the tree or trees.
+The following are some important considerations to keep in mind when watering trees in the correct manner.

 Why Trees Are Important To Our Environment

-Here are some of the benefits trees offer to the world around us:
+The following is a list of some of the benefits that trees provide to the environment around us:

-- Trees fight climate change.
-Trees battle climate change by helping to remove carbon dioxide from the air as well as releasing more oxygen into the atmosphere.
-For this reason, deforestation has contributed to climate change in recent years.
+- Trees are effective weapons in the fight against climate change.
+Trees are effective in combating climate change because they contribute to the removal of carbon dioxide from the air and also allow more oxygen to be released into the atmosphere.
+Because of this factor, deforestation has been a contributing factor to climate change during the past few years.

 How To Make A Tree Healthy Again